chris20spence/chris20spence/README.md

 ### Hello, thanks for stopping by!
 Here's a little about me: 👋

 - 🔭 I’m currently working on ... python projects, autmating where-ever I can and working with all the data I can get my hands on
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning ... how to better myself; physically, mentally and professionally!
 - 👯 I’m looking to collaborate on ...
 SQL projects to have more real-world dataframe manipulation fun
 - 🤔 I’m looking for help with ... how to apply my cross-over skills to programming and utilise all my previous coding experience
 - 💬 Ask me about ... working in Formula One, building a race car & getting on the podium